Ho Chi Minh: Birth of the Democratic Republic of Vietnam

 According to journalist Bernard Fall, Hồ decided to negotiate a truce after fighting the French for several years.
 When the French negotiators arrived at the meeting site, they found a mud hut with a thatched roof.
 Inside they found a long table with chairs.
 In one corner of the room, a silver ice bucket contained ice and a bottle of good champagne, indicating that Hồ expected the negotiations to succeed.
 One demand by the French was the return to French custody of several Japanese military officers (who had been helping the Vietnamese armed forces by training them in the use of weapons of Japanese origin) for them to stand trial for war crimes committed during World War II.
 Hồ Chí Minh replied that the Japanese officers were allies and friends whom he could not betray, therefore he walked out to seven more years of war.

-In February 1950, after the successful removal of the French border blockade, (Battle of Route Coloniale 4) he met with Joseph Stalin and Mao Zedong in Moscow after the Soviet Union recognized his government.
+In February 1950, after the Battle of Route Coloniale 4 successfully broke the French border blockade, he met with Joseph Stalin and Mao Zedong in Moscow after the Soviet Union recognized his government.
 They all agreed that China would be responsible for backing the Việt Minh.
 Mao Zedong's emissary to Moscow stated in August that China planned to train 60,000–70,000 Viet Minh shortly.
 The road to the outside world was open for Việt Minh forces to receive additional supplies which would allow them to escalate the fight against the French regime throughout Indochina.
 At the outset of the conflict, Hồ reportedly told a French visitor: "You can kill ten of my men for every one I kill of yours.
 But even at those odds, you will lose and I will win".
 In 1954, the First Indochina War came to an end after the decisive Battle of Dien Bien Phu, where more than 10,000 French soldiers surrendered to the Viet Minh.
 The subsequent Geneva Accords peace process partitioned North Vietnam at the 17th parallel.

-Arthur Dommen estimates that the Việt Minh assassinated between 100,000 and 150,000 civilians during the war.
-By comparison to Dommen's calculation, Benjamin Valentino estimates that the French were responsible for 60,000–250,000 civilian deaths.
+Arthur Dommen estimates that the Việt Minh killed between 100,000 and 150,000 civilians during the war.
+Benjamin Valentino estimates that the French were responsible for 60,000–250,000 civilian deaths.